-I’m a final-year Ph.D. candidate in Computer Science at Yale advised by Arman Cohan where my research focuses on the intersection of natural language processing and reasoning.
-I am currently also a Research Scientist Intern at the AI Frontier Reasoning team in Meta, working with Richard Yuanzhe Pang.
-I’m passionate about building systems that can think more intelligently and communicate their reasoning — whether through natural or symbolic language.
+I’m a final-year Ph.D. candidate in Computer Science at Yale advised by Arman Cohan.
+I am currently also a Research Scientist Intern at Meta FAIR, working on cognitively-inspired approaches for enhancing LLM reasoning with Richard Yuanzhe Pang.
+I’m passionate about building autonomous intelligent systems capable of reliable decision-making, and communicating their reasoning through natural or symbolic language.
 My research has been supported by Yale Graduate Fellowship, a Meta research grant and a Salesforce research grant.

-Media Coverage.
+Media Coverage from Yale Engineering.
 At Yale, I’ve had the opportunity to collaborate with inspiring researchers on projects like FOLIO, BRAINTEASERS, HYBRIDMIND, and Scheherazade which aim to push the limits of how AI understands logic and context.
 Our work has gained recognition in both academic and industry circles.
 Outside of research, I’ve deeply enjoyed mentoring students, organizing conferences and workshops, and contributing to a more inclusive computer science community.

 Previously, I interned at Google DeepMind and AWS, where I worked with fantastic teams to advance reasoning capabilities in large language models.
 I believe that powerful AI should also be transparent, interpretable, and aligned with human values.

-In addition to my academic pursuits, I am an amateur mezzo-soprano and a comedy enthusiast.
-I had the privilege of performing in an ensemble at Yale’s historic Woolsey Hall.
+In addition to my academic pursuits, I had the privilege of performing in an ensemble at Yale’s historic Woolsey Hall.

 Recent talks